 FHIS Graduate Research Grant

 This grant is designed to help graduate students who are doing research outside of B.C. associated with their thesis.
-Grants up to $2,000 are designed to cover the costs of travel and other research-related expenses. > Review application details and deadline
+Grants up to $2,000 are designed to cover the costs of travel and other research-related expenses.
+The application form is available on FHIS AIR.

 Graduate Student Travel Grant

-The Department of French, Hispanic and Italian Studies provides travel support up to $500 to encourage Ph.D. students to present a paper at an official conference or symposium.
+The Department of French, Hispanic and Italian Studies provides travel support up to $500 to encourage MA and PhD students to present a paper at an official conference or symposium.
 To be eligible, students must have already received funding from the Faculty of Graduate & Postdoctoral Studies’ Travel Fund.
 The application form is available on FHIS AIR.

 The Ximena Osegueda Prize

-The Ximena Osegueda Prize, in the amount of $200, is awarded every year to three graduate students, one in French, one in Hispanic Studies and one in linguistics who have been selected for the best essay in a graduate seminar.
+The Ximena Osegueda Prize, in the amount of $200, is awarded every year to three graduate students — one in French, one in Hispanic Studies and one in linguistics — who have been selected for the best essay in a graduate seminar.
+The essays should be written in the target language (French or Spanish), unless they have been written in a course taught in English.

 The Benjamin Edinger Memorial Prize in French Literature